The Prompt Course · 5 lessons · Free

 Exercise

-Find a task you used AI for previously and were unhappy with the result.
+Find a task you have used AI for before and were dissatisfied with the result.
 Rewrite the prompt with full context.
 Run it.
 Note the difference.

 Lesson 03 Open

-The most common mistake after getting an answer
+The most common mistake after receiving an answer

 You ask for something.
 You get an answer.
-It's 70% right.
-And you... accept it, or start over from scratch with a new prompt.
+It's 70% correct.
+And you... accept it, or start from scratch with a new prompt.

 AI is designed for conversation.
 The best answer almost never comes on the first try — it emerges through dialogue.